ethercrab-rs/lan9252/README.md

 The dev board can be fully assembled and powered to read/write the EEPROM.

-The white soldere wire is SCL.
+The white soldered wire is SCL.